 Notable Features of Iraqi Arabic

-The Iraqi dialect, also known as Mesopotamian Arabic, can be classified according to two main divisions: Gelet or Qeltu (i.e. the way to say قلتُ ["I said"] by either pronouncing the qaaf as a "g" or "q").
+The Iraqi dialect, also known as Mesopotamian Arabic, can be classified according to two main divisions: Gelet or Qeltu (i.e. the way to say قلتُ [“I said”] by either pronouncing the qaaf as a “g” or “q”).
 The Gelet dialect is spoken mostly in the southern part of the country and includes the urban Baghdadi dialect known universally across Iraq.
-As for the Qeltu dialect, it spoken mostly in the north of the country and is based on the dialect spoken in Mosul.
+The Qeltu dialect is spoken mostly in the north of the country and is based on the dialect spoken in Mosul.
 In addition to these forms of Arabic, numerous other languages are also spoken throughout the country, including Kurdish, Turkish, and Aramaic-based languages.

 Our Iraqi Arabic Translation Philosophy